Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Convex therefore implements a comprehensive set of data types, which are utilised both within the CVM and in the broader implementation of a Convex Peer (including the consensus algorithm and communication protocols).

-All data types available in the CVM are considered as Decentralised Data Objects (DOs).
+All data types available in the CVM are considered as Decentralised Data Values (DDVs).

 ##### Primitive types